phollandf5/quick-demos/README.md

  ## Overview

- These playbooks are provided to spin up a quick demo environment up in Azure or AWS.
-The configuration builds the following:
+ These playbooks are provided to spin up a quick demo environment up in Azure or AWS, and also to easily destroy the demo when done.
+The configuration builds and destroys the following:

  - VNET or VPC
  - Subnets (Management and Dataplane)